MioNya4/fanctl/readme.md

 fan speed can be observed with `sensors` if qc71_laptop module is loaded. with atmosphere pressure maximum i got is 5500rpm.

+Changing rpm from 0 to 5000 (or from 5000 to 0) can take UP TO 2 MINUTES!
+Thats not a bug!

+# also

+if for some reason u cant install qc71_laptop, use fanctl2.0.sh. it doesnt require qc, but it uses sleep values between writing to ec for controlling rpm.

 do not run on devices that are not intel(c) nuc x15, even tho the worst thing can happen is immediate shutdown, so there is no way u damage ur hardware, im still not responsible for anything.

-# also

 this driver is totally safe to use because ec memory resets on shutdown (i think).